 Leadpages is a landing page builder and Drip is an email marketing automation tool.
 Together, they form the backend of your sales funnels — and that’s something you’d absolutely need to generate leads, nurture leads, and make sales happen.

 But wait.
 Why pick Leadpages and Drip as the winning combination here?
 Why not others?

 You can.
 There’s certainly no stopping you from using other tools for either of the use cases.
 But there are distinct advantages when you buy into an ecosystem — a set of tools owned and managed by the same company.

 There are several lead generation tools, landing page software, and tools to help you build sales funnels.

-Thanks to the rise of a sheer number of tools available in the market, confusion and paralysis of choice is what you are often hit with first even before you begin to depend on a marketing stack.
+Thanks to the rise of a sheer number of tools available in the market, confusion, and paralysis of choice is what you are often hit with first even before you begin to depend on a marketing stack.

-What should email marketing solution you choose?
+What should be the email marketing solution you choose?
 Which landing page builder will you come to depend on?
 How will you integrate all those apps that you’ll finally choose (if you do) so that they work together?

 It’s so confusing that most businesses give up together.
 A few others will end up picking up one or many tools and then just go with the flow.
 None of those approaches are good for your business.

 Here’s why Leadpages and Drip make for an excellent combination to build your landing pages, deploy email marketing automation, and get to sales in a smooth and predictable way: